trueos/pcbsd/src-qt5/docs/controlpanel.rst

   snapshot, a warning will remind you that this is a permanent change that can not be reversed.
 In other words, the versions of files at that point in time will be lost.

-* **Start Replication:** if you have configured a remote server, this option will start a replication now, rather than waiting for the scheduled time.
+* **Start Replication:** if you have configured replication to a remote server, select this option and select the IP address of the remote system to start a replication now, rather than waiting for the scheduled time.

+* **Re-Initialize Replications:** if a replication fails, it may prevent subsequent replications from completing successfully.
+In this case, select this option and select the IP address of the remote system in order to reset replication.
+After performing this re-initialization, use "Start Replication" to confirm that the replication issue has been resolved and snapshots are being replicated.

 The "Disks" menu provides the same functionality of :ref:`Mirroring the System to a Local Disk`, but from the GUI rather than the command line.
 You should read that section before attempting to use any of the disk options in this menu.
 It also lets you start and stop a ZFS scrub.